freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/developer-guide/packaging/index.md

 *This section explains the `.vpe` table format.*

 A `.vpe` file is a ZIP container, split into a few layers with different jobs.
-We've tried using open and documented formats for most of it, but some data such as sidecar textures are stored in a way that allows more efficient loading.
+We've tried to use open and documented formats throughout: the scene is glTF, every metadata file is JSON, and textures are stored as their original PNG/JPEG source files.
 Basically, VPE is trying to solve two problems at once:

-- package a table in a way that is compact and fast to load
+- package a table losslessly, in a way that stays editable and re-exportable
-- keep the package independent from any specific render pipeline
+- keep the package independent from any specific render pipeline, while still loading fast

 So, the scene itself lives in glTF.
 Gameplay and authoring metadata live in JSON.
-Material behavior that glTF cannot express cleanly is described in VPE's own vocabulary, with texture bytes stored separately when needed.
+Material behavior that glTF cannot express cleanly is described in VPE's own vocabulary, with texture bytes stored as separate source image files.
+The package ships lossless sources only; the GPU-ready (cooked, block-compressed) form is derived on the player's machine on first load and cached locally — it is never shipped.
+See [Benchmarks](benchmarks.md) for why.

 ## Container Structure